Brink-Innovation/disease-surveillance/README.md

 3. Clone this repo to a location of your choice on your machine **NB: DO NOT INITIALIZE ANOTHER REPOSITORY ON YOUR MACHINE.
 JUST CLONE THIS ONE.**
-4. Upload the forms, brand, resources, settings and tasks to your local instance using `cht-conf` commands
+4. Upload the forms, brand, resources, settings and tasks to your local instance using `cht-conf` commands **NB: DO NOT COMPILE ANYTHING WHILE ON MASTER BRANCH, JUST UPLOAD AS ALL IS UP TO DATE**

 ### To Contribute to this project